-The remote town of Seydisfjordur is perched at the end of a narrow, twisting fjord in East Iceland.
+The remote town of Seydisfjördur is perched at the end of a narrow twisting fjord in East Iceland.
 A very picturesque village of 700 people, it is known for its thriving arts scene and large number of resident artists.
-Tourism is on the rise, as well, since its natural setting of mountains and waterfalls is simply breathtaking.
-Surrounded by impressive, 3,560’ (1,085 m) snow-capped mountains, Seydisfjordur is home to the Technical Museum of Iceland, and the area hosts populations of both eider ducks and Atlantic puffins.
-Settled by Norwegian fishermen in 1848, the town quickly became an important center for trade between Iceland and Europe.
+Tourism is on the rise as well, as its natural setting of mountains and waterfalls is simply breathtaking.
+Surrounded by impressive 1,085 meter (3,560’) tall snow-capped mountains, Seydisfjördur is home to the Technical Museum of Iceland and hosts populations of both eider ducks and Atlantic puffins.
+It was settled by Norwegian fishermen in 1848 and quickly became an important trading center between Iceland and Europe.
 It is known throughout Iceland for its colorful Norwegian-style wooden houses.

 The first telegraph cable connecting Iceland to Europe made landfall here in 1906.
 A large dam was constructed here in 1913, which produced power for the country’s first high voltage AC power plant, a revolutionary achievement for its time.